VowSoftware/starly/README.md

 # Starly

+**Note: I'm no longer active on this account, and therefore will not be maintaining or contributing to this project in the future.
+Please try the [Shutter](https://github.com/Klaleus/defold-shutter) library instead.
+It offers everything Starly offers, but does it in a slightly cleaner and more contribution-friendly way.
+It also doubles as a perspective (3D) camera solution.**

 Starly is a orthographic camera library for Defold.

 Please click the ☆ button on GitHub if this repository is useful.
 Thank you!